-Place - how to place a component or module in JITX
+# Place - how to place a instance or module in JITX

-In JITX, we can programmatically place components or modules on our board with a single line of code.
+In JITX, we can programmatically place instances or modules on our board with a single line of code.

-First, we specific place and the component that we want to place.
-Then we specify the location.
-Finally, we specifiy if we want to place it on the top or bottom.
+First, we specify place and the instance that we want to place and then we specify the location.
+Finally, we specify if we want to place it on the top or the bottom of the board.

 inst c : my-component